 The Swiss Art Trading Association was founded in 1922.
-The founding members, on the one hand, were Galerie Tanner in Zurich and Galerie Paul Vallotton in Lausanne, working closely with Paris galleries, handling French 19th century art, while on the other hand the firms Gutekunst und Klipstein (now: Galerie Kornfeld) in Bern and Art Ancien in Zurich were specialising in Old Masters.
+The founding members, on the one hand, were Galerie Tanner in Zurich and Galerie Paul Vallotton in Lausanne, working closely with Paris galleries, handling French 19th century art, while on the other hand the firms Gutekunst and Klipstein (now: Galerie Kornfeld) in Bern and Art Ancien in Zurich were specialising in Old Masters.
 Gottfried Tanner was the first president.
 He led the Association for thirty years (1923-1953).
-Willi Raeber from Basel was the next one for six years (1953-1959) before Eberhard Kornfeld took over, presiding, with Peter Nathan as Vice-president, for 37 years (1959-1996).
-From 1997 until 2007 Walter Feilchenfeldt was president.
+Willi Raeber from Basel was the next one for six years (1953-1959) before Eberhard Kornfeld took over, presiding, with Peter Nathan as vice-president, for 37 years (1959-1996).
+From 1997 until 2007 Walter Feilchenfeldt was president, with Doris Ammann as vice-president on his side.
 He brought the Association into CINOA in 1982, where he represented the Swiss organization for over twenty years.
-In 2008 Claudius Ochsner became president.
+In 2008 Claudius Ochsner became president, with Doris Ammann continuing to serve as vice-president until her untimely demise in March 2021.

 Our members deal in paintings, drawings, prints, sculpture and rare books, mainly of the 20th century.
 We are especially proud of our members Dr. h.c.
 Angela Rosengart, Dr. h.c.
 Eberhard W. Kornfeld, Walter Feilchenfeldt and the late Dr. h.c.
 Ernst Beyeler who have contributed far more to Swiss cultural life than running successful art businesses.